-The Philippine Reef & Rainforest Project, launched by David Bellamy OBE, was the third project of the World Land Trust, and gave everyone a unique opportunity to become a 'founder owner' of the tropical paradise island of Danjugan.
+The Philippine Reef & Rainforest Project, launched by David Bellamy OBE, was the third project of World Land Trust, and gave everyone a unique opportunity to become a 'founder owner' of the tropical paradise island of Danjugan.

 Danjugan is an extremely important island as it is one of the few islands in the area that still has its original tropical forests, which are literally teeming with wildlife.
 Additionally, the island is surrounded by a beautiful coral reef that was in urgent need of protection.
-The aim of this project was to perminantly protect Danjugan's forest and wildlfe by purchasing the whole island to be managed by PRRFCI.
+The aim of this project was to permanently protect Danjugan's forest and wildlfe by purchasing the whole island to be managed by PRRFCI.

 Other projects in The Philippines: